MohammadRayhanHabib/pyhasina/README.md

-Target Shooter Game
+# Target Shooter Game

 Welcome to Target Shooter Game!
 This is a simple Python game developed using Pygame where you aim and shoot at moving targets.
 The game features custom sound effects and images, with full-screen support and crosshair controls.

-Table of Contents

-Features

-Requirements

-Installation

-Running the Game

-Creating an Executable

-Controls

-Credits

-Features

-Full-screen mode with dynamic screen size support.

-Moving targets with custom images.

-Sound effects on successful hits.

-Displays real-time score and FPS.

-Crosshair controls for aiming.

-Requirements
+# Requirements

 Python 3.x